iniffur/movies-API-challenge/README.md

 ## Future Improvements

 - More rigorous testing with ideally integration tests.
 When running tests on individual files they pass with no errors, however sometimes upon running `npm test`, only certain tests would pass, I believe due to the database not dropping between tests, possibly because the database is cloud hosted.
-Whilst I implemented a test database so the original database would not be affected, I would like to resolve this issue
+Whilst I implemented a test database so the original database would not be affected, I would like to resolve this issue.
+Additionally there may be issues that only show up when the entire API is running.
+Integration tests would help to catch these issues.
-- Implement middleware - would help to handle particular errors and deliver responses
+- Implementing middleware would allow for better error handling and response formatting.
 - More fleshed out Schemas
 - Additional responses
 - Continue forward with a more Test-Driven-Development approach